 This new series was originally intended to be a digital-only series, but fortunately, they changed their minds and offered print copies for those of us who will have nothing less.
 This is your series for quality, exhaustive, detailed exegetical help.
 These early volumes lead me to believe that they will be the best in that category.
 They are the opposite of the succinct EBC revised series above.
 Brevity is of no concern, but nothing imaginable is missed.
 They live up to evangelical too, and for that reason, I love them!

 4. Kregel Exegetical Commentary

-Here is a rival to the NAC in its reach to pastors.
+Here is a another rival for a commentary to reach to pastors.
 The series is in the early stages, but if it can continue its quality I predict it will be popular.
 Slightly more expensive than the NAC, but containing the same helpful qualities.
 Probably a good priority on your purchasing list.
 It’s release schedule is a little slower than I expected.

 4. Word Biblical Commentary

 A little more scholarly than the NAC and worth owning.
 My set is complete and I have used many of the volumes.
 While there are some duds, several volumes are held in high regard.
 The theological spectrum is a little too broad for my taste, though I love several volumes.The infamous layout is probably not the problem most claim since the series has been around 30 years and we are all used to it.
 It actually makes it easier for the reader to skip the part pastors would find least helpful and just read the real commentary.
 This poor series has been snake bitten in delivering us the Acts and 1 Corinthians volumes.
 Good to see, though, a nearly complete series and one with a sensible revision schedule.
 More reasonably priced than many series.
 You might only want some of the volumes in this series.